sokq44/erasmus-game/README.md

 ## Installation
 - **Option 1**: Create an empty project in Unity (version 2022.3.21f1), clone the repo and build an .apk file.
 - **Option 2**: Go to the attached link to my itch.io project and download the .apk file on your android device.

-## Contributing

-Contributions are welcome!
-If you have any ideas for new features, improvements, or bug fixes, feel free to submit a pull request.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.

 ## Credits